 7 top tips that will make your CV shine

-From your cover letter and CV to your first interview, your job hunting success boils down to how good you are at selling yourself in a short space of time.
+From your covering letter and CV to your first interview, your job hunting success boils down to how good you are at selling yourself in a short space of time.
 So, when it comes to your CV how do you get your credentials and suitability across succinctly?
 How do you sum yourself up in the most insightful way?
 How do you catch a prospective employer's eye with strong headlines while also delivering on detail?

 The way in which you write your CV and the specifics you include will depend on the promotional platform you're using and how far along the application process you are.
 For example, a generic CV for a recruitment agent, who has several potential roles in mind for you, will be different to the one you hone for a direct application.
 These seven top tips will make your CV shine no matter what: